Measured and projected beam backgrounds in the Belle II experiment at the SuperKEKB collider: Background simulation

 \subsection{Particle interactions with the detector}

-We use the Geant4 framework~\cite{Agostinelli2003,Allison2006,Allison2016} to simulate the detector response to beam-induced backgrounds.
+We use the Geant4 (v10.6.3) toolkit~\cite{Agostinelli2003,Allison2006,Allison2016} embedded into the Belle~II Analysis Software Framework (basf2)~\cite{Kuhr:2018lps,basf2-zenodo} to simulate the detector response to beam-induced backgrounds using the FTFP\_BERT\_HP Geant4 physics list~\cite{geant4-phys-list}.
 Beam-gas and Touschek scattered particles lost near Belle~II in SAD are passed from SAD to Geant4 at the inner surface of beam pipes and collimators.
 We have recently improved the SAD to Geant4 interface in order to accurately account for the curvature of beam pipes and the tapered shapes of collimators.
 The Geant4-simulated region extends out longitudinally $\sim\SI{30}{m}$ on both sides of the IP.
 The geometry consists of the IR ($\pm\SI{4}{m}$), where Belle~II is located, and the so-called \textit{far beamline region}, immediately outside the IR, where the Geant4 geometry includes elements such as magnets, beam pipes, tunnel walls, collimators, and shielding, see Fig.~\ref{secB:fig4}.
 We invested much effort in improving the IR and far beamline geometry description in Geant4.
 This has made our simulation more consistent with measurements and hence more reliable.

 The luminosity background is simulated using dedicated event generators, followed by Geant4, and the same geometry as described above.
 SAD is not required in this case.
 Luminosity backgrounds considered include radiative Bhabha and two-photon processes (Section~\ref{sec:Introduction}).
-The specific event generators used are BBBREM~\cite{KLEISS1994372} and BHWIDE~\cite{JADACH1997298} for radiative Bhabha processes, and AAFH~\cite{BERENDS1985441} for two-photon processes.
+The specific event generators used are BBBREM~\cite{KLEISS1994372} and BHWIDE~\cite{JADACH1997298} for small ($<\!0.5^\circ$) and big ($>\!0.5^\circ$) scattering angle radiative Bhabha processes, respectively, and AAFH~\cite{BERENDS1985441} for two-photon processes.

 At the end of the simulation, we collect detector hits for each sub-system of Belle~II and compare the simulated against measured background observables.